-This theorem is related to a result of Bernardo et al. [15] which is also motivated by the derivation of global properties from local ones, not using an explicit port concept, however.
-In [15] a significantly stronger condition is used requiring what we call "behaviour reflection" for all connections between components with no exception where behavioural compatibility is sufficient as in the above theorem.
-A further generalisation of the theorem to arbitrary many non behaviour reflecting but behavioural compatible connections is given in [14] which, however, needs further assumptions.
+This theorem is related to a result of Bernardo et al. [14] which is also motivated by the derivation of global properties from local ones, not using an explicit port concept, however.
+In [14] a significantly stronger condition is used requiring what we call "behaviour reflection" for all connections between components with no exception where behavioural compatibility is sufficient as in the above theorem.
+A further generalisation of the theorem to arbitrary many non behaviour reflecting but behavioural compatible connections is given in [13] which, however, needs further assumptions.

 We can directly apply Thm.
 1 to analyse the behaviour of the composite component CashDesk (cf. Fig. 7) where CashDeskApplication plays the role of the central component C. As pointed out above all subcomponents of CashDesk are correct w.r.t. their respective ports and their behaviour is deadlock-free.
 We also have analysed (with HUGO/RT and the LTSA tool, see Sect.
 1.5.1) the given connectors between the ports of CashDeskApplication and the ports of the other subcomponents of CashDesk.
 It turns out that the port CDA-CB of CashDeskApplication is behaviourally compatible with the port CB-CDA of the CashBox component and that for all other connected ports the interaction behaviour even reflects the behaviour of the corresponding port of CashDeskApplication.
 Hence, Thm.
 1 shows that the component CashDesk does not deadlock.
+We can also show (see [10]) that the CashDesk component is correct w.r.t. its relay ports.